 We expect an appropriate level of professional scepticism to be maintained during every audit.
-In the audit documentation, we expect to see sufficient audit evidence to show that the engagement partners, the engagement quality control reviewers and staff, applied appropriate professional scepticism.
+In the audit documentation, we expect to see sufficient audit evidence demonstrating that appropriate professional scepticism has been applied by the partners and quality control reviewers engaged, and by the staff.

-In particular, we will focus on whether there is sufficient documentation of professional scepticism in the following areas:
+We will focus on whether there is sufficient documentation of professional scepticism in these areas:

-- Significant judgments on accounting estimates and fair value calculations. - Reliability of data provided by management or directors. - Management and directors' representations. - Impairment calculations and recoverability of assets. - Changes in accounting treatments, or use of unusual accounting treatments by the FMC reporting entities.
+- significant judgements on accounting estimates and fair value calculations - reliability of data provided by management or directors - management and directors' representations - impairment calculations and recoverability of assets - changes in accounting treatments, or use of unusual accounting treatments by the FMC reporting entities.